Huuums/vscode-folder-templates/README.md

 | aaa              | \<FTName \| replacelast('a', 'b')\>        | aab              | IMPORTANT: Due to filesystem limitations (thanks Windows) only single quotes (`'`) will work to annotate the string in the replacelast function.|
 | aaa              | \<FTName \| replace('a', 'b')\>            | bbb              | IMPORTANT: Due to filesystem limitations (thanks Windows) only single quotes (`'`) will work to annotate the string in the replace function.|

+### Date values

+As of v3.12.0 it is possible to add dates to a file name or its content.
+However it will only be possible to add the current time in your local time zone or UTC.
+The way to achieve this is by using the placeholder \[DATE_NOW(FORMATSTRING)\] for local timezone or \[DATE_NOW_UTC(FORMATSTRING)\] for UTC time.

+As an example [DATE_NOW('yyyy-mm-dd')] will result in `2024-03-04`.
+Please take a look at this [https://date-fns.org/v2.30.0/docs/format](https://date-fns.org/v2.30.0/docs/format) documentation to see all the available formatting patterns.

 ### Thanks to the change-case and pluralize libraries, for the transformations

 - [https://github.com/blakeembrey/change-case](https://github.com/blakeembrey/change-case)